nuxl0x/elysium/README.md

 This mod aims to explore the world beyond life, adding new levels of gear, supernatural powers, and more.

 **Credits**:
-nuxlox / nuxl0x - Developer
+nuxlox / nuxl0x - Lead Developer, Artist
-Callumari - Artist
+Callumari - Lead Artist